MisterE123/luamap/README.md

 `luamap.set_singlenode` is only available in the regular lua environment, so if you want to call it, call it in init.lua, not in an mapgen script file.

+Note: for the async environment, it is necessary to use https://gitlab.com/mistere123.coding/biomegen-mglua-refactor for now for biomes.

 ```lua
 local c_stone = minetest.get_content_id("default:stone")